 Healthy fats like omega 3s from fish and flaxseed, olive oil, avocados and avocado oil, coconut oil, ghee and grass fed butter

 If we're talking about kids, toddlers are often picky eaters!
 There are some strategies that may help.
 Keep in mind that it can take anywhere from 10-20+ tries of a food before a toddler (or even an adult) takes to it, so be patient.
 Modeling the behavior can help, so make sure you’re eating what you’d like your toddler to develop a taste for.
 This is a tricky age, toddlers are beginning to express their own free will so “no” becomes a favorite word.
 A way for them to express this is with refusing foods.

 If you keep healthy snacks in the house instead of processed treats, kids will be more likely to eat what is available, and learn to develop a taste for it.

 Intermittent fasting/fasting can help with eczema, acne, psoriasis, and other skin rashes (in adults).
 When the body is in a fasting state with no food to digest, it can focus energy elsewhere, like on healing.
 Fasting also helps rebalance the gut flora.
 Skin conditions tend to be the result of an unhealthy gut (dysbiosis) and once the microbiome is balanced again, the skin gets better.

 Topical interventions: We also want to address the skin barrier, and there are natural ways to do this.
 Petroleum jellies are not helpful!
 The skin is a living, breathing organ, and petroleum jelly clogs the system essentially.
 Keep in mind everyone is different, and what works for one person may cause symptoms in another.
 Here are some options:

-Adding colloidal oats to bathwater (finely ground oats boiled to extract the colloidal material) may help because oats have cleansing, moisturizing, soothing and anti-inflammatory properties
+Gluten free colloidal oats (finely ground oats boiled to extract the colloidal material) may help because oats have cleansing, moisturizing, soothing and anti-inflammatory properties